BOOST N°821 mit Tasse

 • A splash of lemon or orange turns your warm cup of turmeric into a refreshing tea drink.
 The acidity balances the slightly bitter sweetness of turmeric excellently.

 At PAPER & TEA, we've been fans of this wonderful root for a long time.
 GOLDEN BOOST N°821 is one of our aromatic spice tea blends, combining turmeric with ginger root.
-With sweet anise seeds, cocoa beans and cinnamon from certified organic farming, the warmth of turmeric melds into our unique GOLDEN BOOST N°821.
+With sweet anise seeds, cocoa beans, and cinnamon from certified organic farming, the warmth of turmeric melds into our unique GOLDEN BOOST N°821.

 Teedose mit GOLDEN BOOST N°821